dk2127/nd25drpp/README.md

 # nd25drpp
 # Disaster Response Pipeline Project

-Project Steps
+## Project Steps
-+ ETL, process_data.py : The first part of the data pipeline is the Extract, Transform, and Load process.
++ ETL, process_data.py
+  The first part of the data pipeline is the Extract, Transform, and Load process.
 Here, we will read the dataset, clean the data, and then store it in a SQLite database.
 We do the data cleaning with pandas.
 To load the data into an SQLite database, we use the pandas dataframe .to_sql() method, with an SQLAlchemy engine.

   There are Jupyter notebooks that have exploratory data analysis for ETL.

-+ Machine Learning Pipeline, train_classifier.py : For the machine learning portion, we will split the data into a training set and a test set.
++ Machine Learning Pipeline, train_classifier.py
+  For the machine learning portion, we will split the data into a training set and a test set.
 Then, we will create a machine learning pipeline that uses NLTK, as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 30+ categories (multi-output classification).
 Finally, we will export your model to a pickle file.

-  Two Jupyter notebooks are included that have exploratory analysis for model development using, Logistics Regression and SVM.
+  Two Jupyter notebooks are included that were used for the classification model development using, Logistics Regression and SVM.

-+ Flask App, run.py: in the app folder has the starter files to display the results.
-The web app uses the database file and pkl file with the model.
++ Flask App, run.py:
+  The app folder has the starter files to display the results.
+The web app uses the database and pkl model files created in first two steps.

   Each file has the libraries imported as required.

 ### Instructions:

+### Please create directory with files in them, as it appears in this repo.

 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database